 To get a visa to come to Austria as an entrepreneur, you need to apply for a Red-White-Red card under the self employed key worker route.

 The criteria required for this visa is that you bring sustained economic benefit to the area in which you're working and are making a large investment or are creating employment.
 Your application might also be considered if you can prove you're bringing a certain level of expertise into the region which can not be found locally.
 You will also be asked to prove your intentions with a robust business plan, and evidence of agreements already made with local businesses if relevant, as well as all of the regular pack of documents needed for every visa application.
-Find a business plan template to help you with the process.

 If you have a Red-White-Red card, or an EU Blue card, you can apply for a visa for your family to join you in Austria.
 For the purposes of this application, spouses, registered same sex partners, and children under the age of 18 (including those who are adopted or stepchildren) are covered.
 It’s possible to get a Red-White-Red Plus Card for your spouse or partner, giving them the right to find a job and work once they arrive in Austria, but without needing advance employer sponsorship.